-Soy Australia’s commercialisation strategy is based on incorporating the significant business opportunities currently, and into the future, facing the Australian soybean industry.
+Soy Australia’s commercialisation strategy is based on incorporating the significant business opportunities currently, and into the future, available to the Australian soybean industry.
 Soy Australia will work closely with all segments of the soybean supply chain establishing the requirements and benefits of the numerous end uses of Australian soybeans, communicating these and facilitating strategic linking along the whole supply chain to build a solid and dynamic industry.
 Soy Australia’s plan for a route to market includes all of the many end uses of soybeans including the edible, animal, industrial and aquaculture feeds, the crushers and a variety of other valuable end use markets.

 The growth and development of the Australian soybean industry will be underpinned by the development of new varieties through the Australian National Soybean Breeding Program (ANSB).
-The program represents a partnership between the Grains Research and Development Corporation (GRDC), CSIRO and NSW DPI.
-The activities of the collaborating partners are:

-The Australian Soybean Breeding Program is funded by a joint partnership comprising the GRDC, CSIRO and NSW DPI.
 Implicit in the breeding program is the undertaking that all new varieties will be protected under the Plant Breeder’s Right (PBR) Act 1994 and that these varieties will have an end-point royalty applied in order to develop a revenue stream for the continuation of the breeding program.
-The aim of the partners is to move the breeding program to a self funding basis.
-The soybean industry agreed in 2007 that the breeding program needed to develop a revenue stream if it was to be sustainable in the future.

 As a commercial partner in the Australian Soybean Breeding Program, Soy Australia, has agreed to manage and collect end-point royalties on existing and new soybean varieties for which it is a licensee.